Daniel25/MindsearsLegionItemCreator/README.md

 # THIS PROJECT HAS BEEN ABANDONED.
 Willing to sell the source code.
-I you're interested send me an email: mindsear09765@gmail.com
+If you're interested send me an email: mindsear09765@gmail.com

 # Mindsear's Legion Item Creator